penguinpowernz/wray/README.markdown

 ## Current status

-In progress.
+Beta.

 ## Getting Started

 Wray is only a client for Faye.
 You will need to setup a server using Ruby or Node.js first.
 Instructions that can be found on the [Faye project pages](http://faye.jcoglan.com/).
+Simple examples are available in the examples folder.

 ### Subscribing to channels